Varietal: White Vinifera Grapes

 Get groovy with Grüner Veltliner

-MEMBERS ONLYTowards the end of the fall 2018 harvest I was looking for a little respite in my calendar, and I came across an appointment scheduled for a Friday night in late November simply titled “Grüner Tasting.”
-It piqued my interest and I got a little excited about it but didn’t have a clue how it
+Towards the end of the fall 2018 harvest I was looking for a little respite in my calendar, and I came across an appointment scheduled for a Friday night in late November

 Riesling Revisited